imaginedelements/heather-turano-coaching/src/pages/blog-post/2018-05-30-why-does-my-anxiety-keep-coming-back.md

 ---
 key: blog-post
-pageKey: blog-post
 protected: false
-category: "Random life stuff"
+category: Mind Body Wellness
-thumbnail: "/img/products-grid2.jpg"
+thumbnail: /img/2018-05-13-11.28.jpg
-thumbnailAlt: "coffee up in this jawn"
+thumbnailAlt: Calming my Anxiety
 title: Why does my anxiety keep coming back?
 subTitle: Why does my anxiety keep coming back?
 date: 2019-04-24T18:51:58.375Z
+prompt: >-
-prompt: what is anxiety? why do i get it? and how can I get rid of it?
+  What is anxiety?
+Why do I get it?
+And how can I get rid of it?
+All valid questions and I have pondered the same things over my 35 years on this earth many many times.
+Just know, anxiety is a normal human response to fear and stress in our everyday lives.
 tags:
   - anexity
-  - ""
+  - ''
 ---
+What is anxiety?
+Why do I get it?
+And how can I get rid of it?

 All valid questions and I have pondered the same things over my 35 years on this earth many many times.